tvooo/thesis/Concepts.md

   ~ is the phase during which a program is executed.
 In some interpreted languages, \ac{jit} compilation^[Just-in-Time compilation is the compilation of code immediately before its execution, instead of during a preliminary compilation phase.] leads to a convergence of compile-time and run-time, which makes the distinction harder. *Run time errors* are errors happening during run-time that could not be detected during compilation (for example if they depend on user input).

 Debugging
-  ~ is the process of identifying and eliminating software errors, so-called *bugs*.
+  ~ is the process of identifying and eliminating software errors (*bugs*).
 This activity is usually supported by a specialized software called a *debugger*.
 The debugger allows to hook into a program during run-time through so-called *breakpoints* and step through each statement individually.
 At all times, the debugger can expose the values of variables in the respective context.

-This thesis and the according prototype mainly address the author-time phase, during which so-called static analysis can be performed.
+This thesis and the according prototype mainly address the author-time phase, during which static analysis can be performed.

 <!--
 ## Identifiers, Variables and Functions